bozeklab/amap-app/README.md

 * **Minimum:** 8 GB RAM, 4 CPU cores.
 * **Recommended:** 16 GB RAM, 8 CPU cores.
 * **Optional:** a CUDA-capable NVIDIA GPU.
 Inference uses it automatically when *Use GPU* is enabled and a compatible GPU is detected; otherwise AMAP-APP runs on the CPU.
-The provided requirements install the CPU build of PyTorch; to use a GPU, install a matching CUDA build of `torch` from [pytorch.org](https://pytorch.org/) into the same environment.
+The requirements install the CUDA (GPU) build of PyTorch by default on Linux and Windows; on a machine without an NVIDIA GPU it still runs on the CPU.
+For a smaller, CPU-only install, install `torch` separately from the CPU index: `pip install torch --index-url https://download.pytorch.org/whl/cpu`.
+(On macOS, where there is no CUDA build, the standard PyTorch build is installed.)

 ## Installation